Geisel School of Medicine

 Dartmouth Digital Commons Citation

 Deveau, Aurélie; Piispanen, Amy E.; Jackson, Angelyca A.; and Hogan, Deborah A., "Farnesol Induces Hydrogen Peroxide Resistance in Candida albicans Yeast by Inhibiting the Ras-Cyclic AMP Signaling Pathway" (2010).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 825.